levdjepko/python_learning_curve/README.md

 It is a place to keep some interesting Python code and functions :)

-A lot of the code here is from HackerRank or LeetCode
+A lot of the code here is from HackerRank or LeetCode.

 I also added some stuff to work with APIs using Python, Pandas, etc.